-In Service Studio a Style Sheet is where you define Styles for the appearance and behavior of your widgets.
+In Service Studio the Style Sheet is where you add Styles that define the appearance and behavior of widgets.

 Examples of styles:

 Apply a style to a widget simply by selecting that widget and choosing the style in the widget properties.

 Service Studio imports the style sheets in the following order:

 As such, all web screens will have the following declaration:

 In order to ensure that your applications have a consistent look and feel, the style sheet of web blocks is the first to be imported, when generating the HTML.
 This way, you can reuse web blocks in several eSpaces, while retaining the ability to customize their look and feel, making them consistent with the application they are being used in.